-Congratulations to EM on its 25th anniversary.
-Longevity of that kind merits deep respect, especially in the current publishing environment.
+Congratulations to Electronic Musician on its 25th anniversary.
 During the past four years, I have also been immersed in a legacy based on longevity—Bob Moog''s legacy—one that is inextricably intertwined with electronic music and electronic musicians.
 Most of you are familiar with Bob''s groundbreaking achievements, which revolutionized the way we make and hear music.
 You may be less familiar with some of the details of his 51-year career.

 At the time that EM came into being in 1975, electronic music may have been in its toddler stages, but Bob had already been coaxing sound from electricity for more than 20 years.
 At age 14, he began building Theremins with his father.
 Five years later, he wrote his first article, titled “The Theremin,” which was published in the January 1954 issue of Radio and Television News.
 A demand for Theremin parts and kits followed, and R.A.
 Moog was founded in the basement of Bob''s parent''s house.
 He was 19 years old.